UppaJung/loss/posts/pilot6/index.md

     - replicate locked-acct-how new option 2: "The PIN or password was recently changed"
     - added locked-pwds-how

- - Can we reduce inconsistency between questions for devices and accounts, possibly using the same labels so we can graph them all together?

-  - Add question for all scenarios: <i>Please rank the severity of the the harm or loss on a scale of 1 (not harmful at all) to 7 (extremely harmful)?</i>
+  - Add question for all scenarios: <i>Please rank the severity of the harm or loss on a scale of 1 (not harmful at all) to 7 (extremely harmful)?</i>
     - (proposed by Serge)
     - Goes at the end of each scenario before the tell us more.
+    - DONE

+ - Can we reduce inconsistency between questions for devices and accounts, possibly using the same labels so we can graph them all together? - DONE

 ### Changes for analysis